 Some people use vinegar while on strict diets that aim to lose weight, as an aid to curb your appetite.
 Hmm, maybe that's why I've read before that eating pickles suppresses hunger.
 Interesting...

-The ingestion of vinegar helps with digestion and intestinal functions, and is often believed to have the ability to help lower cholesterol - which is very possible.
+The ingestion of vinegar helps with digestion and intestinal functions and is often believed to have the ability to help lower cholesterol - which is very possible.
+Consuming it during large meals supposedly helps curb the drastic rise in blood sugar, as well, albeit the mechanism behind it involves blocking certain digestive enzymes that convert carbs into sugars - most likely by only a limited/small degree.

 Some people have found that using vinegar can help with headaches, hiccups, arthritis, and other uncomfortable ailments.
 I've also read where people have found vinegar to be an effective treatment for their warts.
 Vinegar is naturally an anti-microbial agent that helps kill bacteria, viruses, etc.

 As you can see, there are many health benefits of vinegar, and it has way more uses than what many folks realize.
 I have loads of this stuff around the house, mainly because I use it to pickle peppers from my garden each year.
-However, I will say, it seems like the most beneficial form of vinegar is apple cider.
+However, I will say, it seems like the most beneficial form of vinegar is apple cider when compared to white.
+[Edit: When concerning polyphenols, Balsamic Vinegar is probably the healthiest.]
 I just have the standard 5% white vinegar for now, since that is what I use for pickling, but I'll probably buy some of the apple cider vinegar in the future, to use for some of the natural remedies - like I mentioned prior.
 Hey, anything you can use that is natural to replace the use of man-made drugs or chemicals, is always a big plus.

 Well, that about wraps it up.
 I'm sure there are many other uses and benefits for this substance, but I just went over some of the most common ones I have heard of.
 Cheers!